VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 5. Restart Neovim.

 When Neovim starts it should show a message telling us is cloning the plugin manager.
-After it's done another window will show up, it'll tell us the progress of the plugin's download.
+After it's done another window will show up, it'll tell us the progress of the plugins download.
 After the plugins are installed they will be loaded.

 ### Learning more about lazy.nvim